Joeltronics/py_nes_emulator/README.md

 ### Probably Out of scope

 **Being optimized enough to actually play games in real-time.** Performance is better than I expected it would be, and I'm able to emulate games at 20-30 FPS.
-But still, this is Python - it's not really intended for emulating a few million CPU & PPU instructions per second.
+But still, this is Python - it's not really intended for emulating a few million CPU & PPU instructions per second, and as such its bytecode is not really optimized (`-O` helps a little bit, but not nearly enough).
 It would probably possible with some aggressive optimization, but at the expense of readability, maintainability, and "pythonic"-ness.
+I may try Cython, PyPy, or Numba and see if any of these help, but it's not worth it if they affect the code too much or don't play nice with dependencies.

 **Perfect emulation.** For example, precise cycle accuracy, hardware quirks like open-bus behavior, or pixel-exact PPU emulation.
 I do expect to support some of the most common quirks that many games rely on, but definitely not Battletoads-level accuracy.